Durkan proposes $20 million in cuts to Seattle police as part of proposal to balance budget

 The mayor proposes slashing about 5% of the Seattle Police budget this year and a hiring freeze on new officers next year until a new plan is developed “reflecting community priorities for public safety.”

-Durkan has also asked the police department to prepare models of what 20%, 30% and 50% budget cuts would look like.
+Durkan has also asked her staff and the police department to prepare models by the end of July of what 20%, 30% and 50% budget cuts would look like.

 The cuts this year include a “pause” on $4 million that had been budgeted to plan a new North Precinct building.